aoakley/cotswoldjam/README.md

 ## raspbian-shrink

+This utility is designed to be run on a Debian/Ubuntu PC (not a Raspberry Pi) as part of preparing an SD card image for duplication.

 This takes a Raspbian image file, and shrinks it to a minimum size.
 Suppose you have an 8GB SD card image with only 4.4GB used.
 This utility will shrink that .img file down to just over 4.4GB.
 Not only that, but the tiny (configurable) amount of free space is zero-filled, thus making it compress better (for example, with zip or tar xvzf).

 raspbian-shrink will work with any image that contains two partitions, of which the second is a Linux ext2/3/4 partition.
 So for example it should work with Ubuntu Mate images.
 It **will not work with NOOBS** because that creates, oooh, at least 5 partitions, and potentially a lot more if you dual-boot other OSes.